 Also, you can easily link to your other posts in the Gutenberg editor.
-Just select the text you want to link with and search directly from the editor by using the related keyword.
+Select the text you want to link with and search directly from the editor using the related keyword.

-With Gutenberg WordPress now you can create unique content layouts easily.
+With Gutenberg WordPress now, you can create unique content layouts easily.
 This block editor offers a multi-column functionality to its users.
-You can add up to 6 columns on your page.
+You can add up to 6 columns to your page.
 And arrange your content in an attractive way for your readers.
 This feature was not available in the Classic editor.

 Use Slash (/) to Add a New Block